Remember that some of the most brilliant people in the world are self-taught…..

 This year I started learning Python due to my recent career change into cyber-security and after having a few discussions with different type of profiles within the field and having my instructor confirm on what language is essential to know to be able to work in a technical field within cyber-security , the conclusion was that Python is a great programming language to learn.

 So what exactly is Python?

-Python is a high-level, object-oriented, interpreted programming language, which has garnered worldwide attention.
-If this doesn’t mean anything to you,what you need to take away from this section is that Python is a programming language used to develop software on the web and in app form, including mobile.
-It’s also used within Cyber-security and Data science fields for data manipulation or automation for example.
+Python is a high-level, object-oriented, interpreted programming language, If this doesn’t mean anything to you,what you need to take away from this section is that Python is a programming language used to develop software on the web and in app form, including mobile, but It’s also used within Cyber-security and Data science fields for data manipulation or automation for example.

 Python was created by a developer called Guido Van Rossum.

 In the past 11 months I have discovered that there are a couple of excellent tools and libraries used in Python, and surprisingly it’s actually has vibrant, global developer community(Mostly Men though i wonder why?) around it.
 Also i believe that by learning Python it will definitely give me or you an edge if you are looking to have a more technical career within cyber-security.

 My philosophy has always been that you can’t really understand or even learn anything until you get your hands dirty by actually writing those lines of code and eventually messing up like everyone and then spending hours,days fixing it and then discovering the rush that comes with this process, just simply looking at the code or copying and pasting it won’t help you learn or understand what is actually happening behind the scene.

 So after doing extensive research and speaking to different profiles and finally making the decision to pursue my Python journey, i decided to go back to the first place that helped me get into tech in the first place “Codecademy” which truly takes to heart my belief of “learning by doing” philosophy.